 Guests with Diabetes do qualify for the DAS card.
 Please see our DAS FAQs for information about how to get this pass.

 Advanced Dining Reservations

 When making restaurant reservations, there is a place for “special dietary requests”.
 Pick “other”.
 At Table Service Restaurants, if you marked “other” on your reservation, you’ll be asked what your dining need is when you check in.
 If you have any questions, ask to speak to the chef.
-Most chefs are wonderful when it comes to dietary restrictions.
-You can also talk to a chef about carb counts.
+Most chefs are very accommodating when it comes to dietary restrictions.

 Quick Service Restaurants

 At many Quick Service Restaurants a no sugar added option will be on the menu.
 If there isn’t one listed, ask when you order, there could be something off menu.
-If you are worried about ingredients or have questions about a food item, ask to see the ingredients binder.
+If you are worried about ingredients or have questions about a food item, ask to see the manager.
+They may be able to answer your questions.
 Give yourself extra time, because special dining requests usually take longer.

 If you’re still worried, you can email special diets at Special.Diets@DisneyWorld.com.